Expert / 11 July, 2022 / Becca Maberly

 The other common problem in the heat is swelling of the ankles and fingers and generally a worsening of oedema (swelling/fluid retention).
 This condition affects between a third and a half of pregnant women, and it does not mean that you have pre-eclampsia.
 Oedema tends to get worse in the hot weather, especially if you are on your feet a lot.
 By itself, it is not serious, just unsightly and uncomfortable.
 However if you develop a bad frontal headache, visual disturbances, or pain under the ribs, you had better check with your midwife.

-So, in summary: keep cool, stay out of the sun, lots of fluid, sunblock and a hat.
+So, in summary, my tips for coping with heat during pregnancy are to keep cool, stay out of the sun, drink lots of fluid, wear sunblock and a hat.